 After crossing the Coast Range you head for Grand Ronde.
 The Spirit Mountain Casino is a good place to stop if you need services.
 It is usually in this location that riders notice one terrific tailwind coming in off the ocean.
 Sit up and enjoy it.
 Next, the route meanders along the Yamhill River then to Willamina, Sheridan and Ballston before heading towards Amity and the Eola Hills.
 Next, head north skirting several vineyards and wetlands back to Forest Grove.

 What to do after the ride?
 If you finish before 11PM, you can use the soaking pool.
 Bring a suit and towel then exchange your driver's license for a key to the pool at the front desk.
 If you eat at the Grand Lodge, you can use the pool for free, otherwise it is $5.
+(No longer can you get pool access with a meal.)
 You can get something to eat (& drink!) until 11PM at the Ironwork Grill, 2AM in the Doctor's Office Bar.
 Grand Lodge also has several common rooms.
 We usually set up snacks, drinks and such in the Rounder Room where you can relax after the finish.
 There are comfy couches, chairs, a rocker and a fireplace.

 Cumulative elevation gain is estimated at 7000 feet.

 Need more info about Forest Grove services?
 Check the Forest Grove Chamber of Commerce website.

 You may wish to review the "we're probably gonna change it anyway" Map & Profile or cue sheet in XLS